hashicorp/terraform/website/source/docs/configuration/environment-variables.html.md

 ## TF_MODULE_DEPTH

-When given a value, causes terraform commands to behave as if the `-module=depth=VALUE` flag was specified.
+When given a value, causes terraform commands to behave as if the `-module-depth=VALUE` flag was specified.
 By setting this to 0, for example, you enable commands such as [plan](/docs/commands/plan.html) and [graph](/docs/commands/graph.html) to display more compressed information.

 ```
 export TF_MODULE_DEPTH=0